simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R3 levels were observed over the past 24 hours.
-The largest was at Mar 28 2025 1520 UTC.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Mar 29 2025 2300 UTC.

-Radio Blackout Forecast for Mar 29-Mar 31 2025
+Radio Blackout Forecast for Mar 30-Apr 01 2025

-              Mar 29        Mar 30        Mar 31
+              Mar 30        Mar 31        Apr 01
-R1-R2           50%           50%           50%
+R1-R2           40%           40%           40%
-R3 or greater   20%           20%           20%
+R3 or greater   10%           10%           10%

-Rationale: A chance for isolated R1-R2 (Minor-Moderate), and slight chance for R3 (Strong), radio blackouts will persist through 31 Mar primarily due to the potential exhibited by multiple regions near the E. limb.
+Rationale: There exists a chance for R1-R2 (Minor-Moderate) radio blackouts, with a slight chance for R3 (Strong), over 03 Mar - 01 Apr.

 ```